 HUMN 6308.
-Women's Lives and Women's Literary Tradition.
-This course examines classic texts in the American and British women's literary tradition.
+Women's Lives and Women's Literature. (fulfills the writing intensive requirement) (HUM) (GEN) (ACT) (AMS) This course examines classic texts in the American and British women's literary tradition.
 Students focus on how texts reflect the ideals and conflicts in the portrayal of women's lives, and the course is organized in stages from childhood to old age.
 Students are introduced to selected modes of literary theory as a context for reading women's literature.
-Authors include Alcott, Morrison, Austen, Charlotte Bronte and Eliot.
+Authors include Alcott, Morrison, Austen, Bronte and Eliot.

 HUMN 6310.
 "Tell About the South": Voices in Faulkner's Novels.
-William Faulkner's novels belong to the tradition of "Southern Gothic," but their material is typically presented through the multiple voices of conflicting narrators.
+(ACT) (HUM) (AMS) William Faulkner's novels belong to the tradition of "Southern Gothic," but their material is typically presented through the multiple voices of conflicting narrators.
 This course confronts Faulkner's modernist "difficulty" through the exploration of several novels, focusing on their value for students as readers and citizens.
-Works include: The Unvanquished, As I Lay Dying, The Sound and the Fury, and Light in August.
+Works include The Unvanquished, As I Lay Dying, The Sound and the Fury, and Light in August.